Image

 When he arrived in Boyertown, he gathered several young men and with guns they returned to the scene, but the would-be bandit could not be found.
 Becker believes that the culprit had turned off at Morysville and headed for Pottstown.

-Sunny, with a high of 84 and low of 59 degrees.
-Sunny in the morning, cloudy overnight.
+Sunny, with a high of 63 and low of 43 degrees.
+Sunny during the morning, partly cloudy in the afternoon and evening, clear overnight.